Introducing baby's first foods

 Developing a taste for new foods

-Eating solid foods is a new and unusual experience for him.
+Eating solid foods is a new and unusual experience for your baby.
 Continuing to offer your child new flavors and textures will eventually make mealtime enjoyable for both of you.
 Relax and enjoy sharing all these new discoveries.

 - Breast- or bottle-feed first so he is not overly hungry, then offer the solid food.
-Don’t decrease the amount of breastmilk or formula you offer.
+It is not necessary to decrease the amount of breastmilk or formula you offer beforehand.

 - Let him explore the feel and aroma of each new food in his hands.
 This is both fun and messy.